ahamedshadi07/Multi-Cam-Face-Recognition-/README.md

-Real Time Multi-Camera Face Recognition System
+Multi-Camera Face Recognition System

-Overview
-    This project is a real-time multi-camera face recognition system that uses FaceNet embeddings, PCA dimensionality reduction, DeepSORT tracking, and DBSCAN clustering.
-It can detect, track, recognize, and automatically register new faces across multiple camera feeds.
-Attendance is recorded with date, time, and camera location.
+A real-time face recognition and attendance system using FaceNet, DeepSORT, PCA, and DBSCAN, capable of detecting, tracking, recognizing, and auto-registering faces across multiple camera feeds.
 Features

     • Real-time face detection and recognition using FaceNet
     • PCA-reduced embeddings for faster similarity matching
     • Cosine similarity with adaptive threshold for accurate recognition